 |Boys, ages 12-13||Girls, ages 12-13|

-- All contestants must be present and ready to participate at the time the contest for their age category begins.
-In no case may a contestant shoot before or after the designated time set for his/her age-group.
-Shooting times should be set by the Hoop Shoot Director.
-Participants who shoot before or after their designated time will be disqualified.
+- All contestants must be present and ready to participate at their designated shooting time.
+In no case may a contestant shoot before or after the designated time.
+Shooting times are set by the Hoop Shoot Director.
+Contestants who shoot before or after their designated time will be disqualified.
 No exceptions.

 - All contestants should be allowed 10 minutes to warm up.
 Warm-ups should take place under the supervision of the contest officials.

 - To start the contest, boys 8 to 9 shoot at one end of the gym and girls 8 to 9 shoot at the opposite end of the gym at the same time.
-Boys and girls in the 8 to 9 age category shoot 4 feet in front of the regulation foul line.
-Use blue painter's tape to mark the line.
+Boys and girls in the 8-to-9 year-old age-group shoot 4 feet in front of the regulation foul line.
+Use blue painter’s tape to mark the line.

 - Each contestant, in order of their draw, may have up to five warm-up shots (if desired) and then, will shoot 10 shots for score.
 The designated line judges should inform the contestant and the scorers that the contestant is shooting for score.
 This will be the last verbal contact that the judge will have with the contestant.
 Upon completing their warm-up shots and 10 shots for score, the contestant will report to the end of the line or sit on a chair until the remaining contestants have completed their warm-ups and 10 shots.
 After the other contestants have finished shooting, the contestant will shoot 15 shots to complete their 25 shots for score.

-- Contestants cannot bounce the ball more than four times between shots.
+- Contestants cannot take more than four controlled bounces between shots.
 If the ball is bounced more than four times, a penalty occurs and the shot is void.
+See Rule 12.

 - Contestants must stay behind the foul line until the ball has touched the hoop, backboard or net.
-Line violations will be marked the same as indicated in Rule 11.
-The penalty for a line violation is the loss of a basket, if made.
+If a line violation occurs, a penalty occurs, and the shot is void.
+See Rule 12.

 - In the event that a foul is committed, the line judge will indicate it by signaling a “T” with his/her hands, signifying that a technical foul has been committed.
-This should be done in clear view of the contestant and three judges.
-Scorers should note a foul with a circled “T”.
+This should be done in clear view of the contestant and three scorers.
+Scorers should note a foul with a circled “T.”